Taribo West: International career

 West was a member of the Flying Eagles at the 1993 African Youth Championship.
 He then went on to earn 42 full international caps for Nigeria, making his debut in a 3–1 loss to Sweden on 5 May 1994.
 West was also a member of the Olympic squad that won the gold medal at the 1996 Summer Olympics.
 He played every single minute of the tournament.
 Two years later, West was named in the 22-man squad for the 1998 FIFA World Cup, together with Jay-Jay Okocha, Nwankwo Kanu, and others.
 They reached the second stage of the tournament, but were eliminated by Denmark in the round of 16.

 In the 2000 African Cup of Nations, West played the full 90 minutes in all of Nigeria's games in the competition, as they finished runners-up to Cameroon.
 He also represented his country in the tournament's 2002 edition, finishing in third place.
 Additionally, West was a member of the team at the 2002 FIFA World Cup.
 He made two appearances in the "Group of Death", as Nigeria finished bottom of the table, behind Sweden, England and Argentina.
 After the tournament, Nigeria coach Festus Onigbinde blamed West for the team's failure, stating that the player "flouted' his instructions.

 In January 2004, West suffered an injury during the team's training session that ruled him out of the African Cup of Nations.
 He returned to the national team on 17 August 2005, making his final appearance for the Super Eagles in a friendly against Libya.

 Style of play

-Primarily a centre-back, West was a physically commanding and powerful defender.
-He was known for his ball-winning abilities, commitment, and hard-tackling style of play, as well as his forward surging runs.
+West was a centre-back and defender.
+His style of play included winning the ball, tackling, and making forward runs.